japila-books/apache-spark-internals/docs/scheduler/DAGScheduler.md

 NOTE: An *uncached partition* of a RDD is a partition that has `Nil` in the <<cacheLocs, internal registry of partition locations per RDD>> (which results in no RDD blocks in any of the active storage:BlockManager.md[BlockManager]s on executors).

-getMissingParentStages traverses the rdd:index.md#dependencies[parent dependencies of the RDD] and acts according to their type, i.e. rdd:ShuffleDependency.md[ShuffleDependency] or rdd:spark-rdd-NarrowDependency.md[NarrowDependency].
+getMissingParentStages traverses the rdd/index.md#dependencies[parent dependencies of the RDD] and acts according to their type, i.e. [ShuffleDependency](../rdd/ShuffleDependency.md) or [NarrowDependency](../rdd/NarrowDependency.md).

-NOTE: rdd:ShuffleDependency.md[ShuffleDependency] and rdd:spark-rdd-NarrowDependency.md[NarrowDependency] are the main top-level rdd:spark-rdd-Dependency.md[Dependencies].
+NOTE: [ShuffleDependency](../rdd/ShuffleDependency.md) and [NarrowDependency](../rdd/NarrowDependency.md) are the main top-level [Dependencies](../rdd/Dependency.md).

-For each `NarrowDependency`, getMissingParentStages simply marks the corresponding RDD to visit and moves on to a next dependency of a RDD or works on another unvisited parent RDD.
+For each `NarrowDependency`, `getMissingParentStages` simply marks the corresponding RDD to visit and moves on to a next dependency of a RDD or works on another unvisited parent RDD.

-NOTE: rdd:spark-rdd-NarrowDependency.md[NarrowDependency] is a RDD dependency that allows for pipelined execution.
+NOTE: [NarrowDependency](../rdd/NarrowDependency.md) is a RDD dependency that allows for pipelined execution.

 getMissingParentStages focuses on `ShuffleDependency` dependencies.

-NOTE: rdd:ShuffleDependency.md[ShuffleDependency] is a RDD dependency that represents a dependency on the output of a scheduler:ShuffleMapStage.md[ShuffleMapStage], i.e. *shuffle map stage*.
+NOTE: [ShuffleDependency](../rdd/ShuffleDependency.md) is a RDD dependency that represents a dependency on the output of a [ShuffleMapStage](ShuffleMapStage.md), i.e. **shuffle map stage**.

 For each `ShuffleDependency`, getMissingParentStages <<getOrCreateShuffleMapStage, finds `ShuffleMapStage` stages>>.
 If the `ShuffleMapStage` is not _available_, it is added to the set of missing (map) stages.